 The Birdhaus Bao at $3.55 is a fried succulent piece of chicken brined for 24hrs, which is then seasoned with Haus special salt, lemon-garlic aioli, crushed peanuts for texture, red sugar and sprinkles of coriander.
 It was delish, with a great texture but with the pork belly as company it was outshined.

 Fried fish bao is pimped with Haus tartare sauce, lemon cabbage slaw, fried garlic, crushed peanuts, red sugar and coriander.
 The fish is cooked so well, piping hot and steaming when we bit into the crunchy exterior.
 The additional elements, especially the red sugar and crushed nuts added to the textural experience.
-If there is something I’d come for, this would be it – this was a unanimous decision!
+If there is something I’d come for, this would be it – this was unanimous amongst us too.

 When did I go?
 November 2016